Surgical Case Library

 While renal injuries are not uncommon in blunt trauma, complete bisection requiring nephrectomy is rare in pediatric patients.

-Clostridium difficile (C. difficile) is a gram positive, anaerobic, spore forming bacterium spread by the feca...
+<p style="text-align: justify;">Clostridium difficile (C. difficile) is a gram positive, anaerobic, spore form...

 Toxic megacolon secondary to C. difficile infection is a rare but severe complication, occurring in approximately 0.4%–3% of cases.